If I dare to be humble enough, then I admit that I can learn from anyone and anything. Truly, the learning opportunities are unlimited in life.

 #3.
 Share Your Happiness

-I definitely struggle with applying these lessons that cats teach.
+I struggle with applying these lessons that cats teach.
 They are excellent teachers.
 It’s simply that I’m not a very willing student.

 Countless times, I petted Sparky when she was sleeping.
 She did a purr meow, woke up, and got purring.
 Her happiness made me happy, too.